Find Teaching Schools

 Private not-for-profit Public vs. Private

-Approximately 47% of the students who attend this school take out loans.
-The typical student loan amount is $5,100 a year.
-The school reports a student loan default rate of 0.5% which is much lower than the average rate of 10.8%!
+Approximately 50% of the students who attend this school take out loans.
+The typical student loan amount is $5,444 a year.
+The student loan default rate of 1.5% means most graduates are not struggling to pay off their loans.

 #25